allaboutapps/StatefulViewController/README.md

 ### ForegroundViewStore

 Per default, StatefulViewController presents the placeholder views above all other views.
-In case other views, like some buttons, should be above the placholder in some states, you can assign a dictionary `[StatefulViewControllerState: Set<UIView>]` to the `foregroundViewStore` property.
+In case other views, like some buttons, should be above the placeholder in some states, you can assign a dictionary `[StatefulViewControllerState: Set<UIView>]` to the `foregroundViewStore` property.

 ```swift
 foregroundViewStore = [